Z (1969 film): Plot

-The left-wing opposition in an unnamed Mediterranean country (based on Greece under the junta) plan to have a famous government deputy (based on Grigoris Lambrakis) give a speech advocating for nuclear disarmament, but the government interferes by pressuring venues to deny them space and setting thugs on them to tear down posters and harass attendees.
+The left-wing opposition in a Mediterranean country plans to have a famous government deputy give a speech advocating for nuclear disarmament, but the government interferes by pressuring venues to deny them space and setting thugs on them to tear down posters and harass attendees.
 The opposition receive an anonymous tip about a threat to the deputy's life and report it to government officials, but they dismiss the claims.

 During the speech, Pirou, another deputy, goes to find their promised protection, but is mistaken for the real target and savagely beaten before his assailants realize they have the wrong man.
 As the intended target crosses the street from the hall after giving his speech, a delivery truck speeds past him, and a man on the open truck bed strikes him down with a club.
-The Chief Prosecutor is informed of the incident and the General (head of the state police and a fierce anticommunist) lies that the deputy has been injured by a drunk driver, Yago, who they have in custody.
+The Chief Prosecutor is informed of the incident and the General, head of the state police and a fierce anticommunist, lies that the deputy has been injured by a drunk driver, Yago, who they have in custody.
 The phone then rings, revealing the deputy has died.

 At the hospital, the magistrate assigned to the investigation learns that the autopsy indicates the deputy died from blows to the head, not a car crash.
 He is informed of a witness, but before he can testify, the man is hit by a club from a passing car.
-The General and the man's family, who are sympathetic to the government, visit the man in the hospital and pressure him not to testify, but he does anyway, saying that Yago (his delivery driver) talked openly about the plan to murder the Deputy.
+The General and the man's family, who are sympathetic to the government, visit the man in the hospital and pressure him not to testify, but he does anyway, saying that Yago, his delivery driver, talked openly about the plan to murder the Deputy.
 The journalist visits the man and unwittingly spoils an assassination attempt by the Deputy's assailant Vago, who has been placed in the hospital by the government and is arrested.
 During the interrogation, the magistrate baits Vago into revealing that he is part of a clandestine anti-communist group, the Christian Royalist Organization against Communism (CROC), with ties to the state police.